 Starting university is an exciting time.
 You’ll be finding your independence for the first time as you move out from your parent’s house.
-If you’re studying in London it’s only natural to wonder how safe this big city is.
-It’s a tourist hotspot which is crowded and fast-paced.
-Like anywhere, there are risks, no where is 100% safe.
+If you’re studying in London, it’s only natural to wonder how safe this big city is.
+It’s a tourist hotspot that is crowded and fast-paced.
+Like anywhere, there are risks, nowhere is 100% safe.
 In this guide, we’ll go through how safe London is and a few tips for staying safe in the UK capital.

 On the whole, London is considered a safe city.
-Although there are certain areas that should be avoided, London is as safe as other popular European cities.
+Although certain areas should be avoided, London is as safe as other popular European cities.
 Even for women, the risk is considered low.

 London Crime Rate